Alexander von Humboldt

 – observes electric eels

-– three week trip to Lake Valencia and valley where devlops the idea of human-induced climate change
+– three week trip to Lake Valencia and valley where develops the idea of human-induced climate change

 – visits the Llanos